Staxry/taskmasterbot/replit.md

 # Overview

 This project is a full-featured asynchronous Telegram bot designed for task management.
 Built with Python and the `aiogram` library, it operates via commands using polling, ensuring free operation without AI costs.
 The system offers a robust, production-ready implementation with a modular architecture, role-based access for task management (admin/employee), and utilizes **SQLite** for local data storage.
-Its core capabilities include interactive inline buttons for all commands, a whitelist authorization system, FSM for task and user management, error handling, task photos, automated deadline notifications (24h/3h reminders and overdue alerts), advanced statistics with Excel export, pagination, search, **full timezone support with precise time selection**, and **consistent display of user real names from Telegram profiles** in the format "First Last (@username)" throughout the entire interface.
+Its core capabilities include interactive inline buttons for all commands, a whitelist authorization system, FSM for task and user management, error handling, task photos, automated deadline notifications (24h/3h/1h reminders and overdue alerts checked every 5 minutes), advanced statistics with Excel export, pagination, search, **full timezone support with precise time selection**, and **consistent display of user real names from Telegram profiles** in the format "First Last (@username)" throughout the entire interface.
 The project aims to provide an efficient and cost-effective solution for team task coordination with proactive deadline management and accurate time tracking in the Kaliningrad timezone (UTC+2).

 ## Recent Updates (Nov 17, 2025)

+- **Enhanced Notification System**: Improved proactive deadline management
+  - Check frequency increased from 30 minutes to 5 minutes for faster response
+  - Added 1-hour reminder notification (final warning before deadline)
+  - Three-tier reminder system: 24h → 3h → 1h warnings
+  - Reduced error recovery pause from 5 minutes to 1 minute

+- **Fixed Dashboard Statistics**: Corrected status count calculations
+  - Fixed dict_factory data transformation in statistics module
+  - Status counts now display correctly (was showing all zeros)
+  - Priority counts display correctly in dashboard

 - **Enhanced User Display Format**: Implemented consistent "First Last (@username)" display format across the entire bot interface
   - Task details now show full names for assignees: "Имя Фамилия (@username)" or "@username" fallback